 Canada Graduate Scholarship – Canadian Institutes of Health Research (2016)

 Judith Mappin Fellowship, McGill University (2015)

-Aislinn is a fourth-year PhD student in the TRAC Lab.
+Aislinn is a fifth-year PhD student in the TRAC Lab.
 She received her undergraduate (B.Sc.
 Honours, Psychology) degree from Queen’s University.
 She is currently working on a research project to understand how child maltreatment creates maladaptive patterns of attention toward threatening social cues.
 Aislinn is also interested in examining intergenerational effects of maternal stress on infant stress responsivity and vulnerability for future psychopathology.